soumyenddatta/HR-Data-Pipeline-Toolkit/Readme.md

 * `*.csv`: One for each table
 * `process.log`: Log of Excel export process

+> _You Might not able to see the `* .CSV` files.
+It looks messy in this repository.
+However, we will find a way to share the details with you_

 ---

 # 🛠️ Chapter 2: Generating Realistic HR Data (`main.py`)